3 ways reality is about to get mixed, according to the inventor of the HoloLens

 We’ve been on this cusp for awhile now; mostly AR remains relegated to industrial and specialized uses, like medicine.
 Still, 2018 looks promising for mixed reality, according to the inventor of the HoloLens.
 In a post today, Alex Kipman, now a chief technical fellow in Microsoft’s operating group, laid out his three-part vision for what this year holds for the industry—and hinted at some of the future of the HoloLens:

 - Mixed reality mixed with artificial intelligence: Being able to combine physical digital worlds into a single medium (mixed reality) makes it possible to “build experiences where people, places, and things become independent of the physical location and can interact with their digital counterparts,” Kipman writes.
 Adding AI takes it even further, “giving us superpowers over space and time.”
-Microsoft, which teased HoloLens 2.0 last July, has described a new Holographic Processing Unit that could allow implement neural networks on the device itself.
+Microsoft, which teased HoloLens 2.0 last July, has described a new Holographic Processing Unit that could implement neural networks on the device itself.

 Kipman adds that a “mixed reality cloud”—part of Microsoft’s ongoing push toward cloud services—will continue to enable the computing power that in turn enables AI in mixed reality.
 “Cloud-assisted AI for understanding physical objects is happening today,” he opines.
 “Combining this with mixed reality will enable us to deliver persistent mixed reality experiences with people, places, and things.”